rangle/ngCourse2/handout/forms/built-in_validators.md

 <iframe class="no-pdf" style="width: 100%; height: 300px" src="http://embed.plnkr.co/AtW3FrYU3qyNsWtLfUUF/" frameborder="0" allowfullscren="allowfullscren"></iframe>

 Notice that this time the method `hasError` is being used instead of accessing the `errors` object directly as before.
-When the field is valid, the `errors` object is `null` so trying to access `email.errors.required` will generate an internal error.
+When the field is valid, the `errors` object is `null`, so trying to access `email.errors.required` will generate an internal error.
 We avoid that problem by wrapping our error logic inside an `*ngIf="!email.valid"` so we assure that the errors object exists before trying to render each specific error.
 This might not always be the case, so it's better to use the `hasError` method to check for a validation error.